AnkitaAditya20/Deep-learning/ANN/README.md

 # Bank Churn Rate prediction using ANN

-This ANN model predicts the churn rate of customers in a bank.
-This ANN model predicts customers who are more likely to exit the company.
+This ANN model predicts the churn rate of customers in a bank, customers who are more likely to exit the company.
 Model has 11 input nodes and 2 hidden layes, trained with stochastic gradient descent, performs binary classification with an accuracy of 0.842.

 # MODEL DETAILS: